BhabaniNayak/llm-raqa/README.md

-# Week 1: Tuesday Session

-In today's assignment, we'll be creating a simplified RAQA system using OpenAI, LangChain, FAISS, and Chainlit.
+Lets create a simplified RAQA system using OpenAI, LangChain, FAISS, and Chainlit.

 There are 3 main sections to this assignment: